India: Delhi struggles to fight toxic smog during Diwali – DW – 10/29/2024

 Air pollution gets political

-On October 23, India's Supreme Court critiqued the central government for not taking enough action to improve air quality.
-It also condemned the governments of Punjab and Haryana states, located to the north of Delhi, for not doing enough to control farm stubble burning.
+On October 23, India's Supreme Court criticized the central government for not taking enough action to improve air quality.
+It also condemned the governments of Punjab and Haryana states, located to the north of Delhi, for not doing enough to control straw stubble burning on farms.

 The central government has asked for ten more days to finalize the rules to penalize polluters.